Test-Time Adaptation via Conjugate Pseudo-labels: Related Works

-\textbf{Pseudo-Labels and Self Training } \cite{gradual_uda, self_spurious, inout} provide theoretical insights into how self-training with pseudo-labels can help under distribution shift.
+\textbf{Unsupervised domain adaptation.} The most canonical setting of domain adaptation involves access to labeled source data and unlabeled target data, all during training.
+The availability of source and target data during training lends itself to approaches that ``align'' the source and target representations in some way: \cite{coral, mmd, mmd_2, mmd_3} match distribution statistics, \cite{dann_adv} uses a discriminator, \cite{udass} uses self-supervised learning.
+However, such approaches require access to source data which might not always be feasible due to data privacy and efficiency issues.

+\textbf{Pseudo-labels and self-training.} Self-training is a classic idea for leveraging unlabeled data, developed first for the semi-supervised setting.
+Self-training generates pseudo-labels on the unlabeled data, allowing us to use any ``supervised'' loss on this pseudo-labeled data.
+Self-training has shown promising results in various settings like semi-supervised learning ~\citep{self_train_semisup} and improving adversarial robustness ~\citep{self_train_adv}.
+Self-training has also been gaining attention in the setting of unsupervised domain adaptation~\citep{sentry,shot}, where pseudo-labels generated on the unlabeled data from target domain is used to supervise the adaptation process. \cite{gradual_uda, self_spurious, inout} provide theoretical insights into how self-training with pseudo-labels can help under distribution shift.
+TENT~\citep{tent} (i.e entropy minimization) can be viewed as a form of self-training with instantaneous softmax pseudo-labels.
 Our work provides a general framework for the choice of soft pseudo-labels based on the conjugate analysis of the source training objective.
 Some prior works like \cite{self_spurious, learning_selftrain, momentum_pl, PLO, PLT, cst} have documented the improvement in performance when using instantaneous pseudo-labels over pre-computed pseudo-labels, and thus lend further support to the benefits of our proposed conjugate pseudo-labeling approach.

-\textbf{Distributionally Robust Training } For completeness, we briefly discuss different robust training methods.
-These approaches towards adaptation alter the source training under various set of assumptions in order to learn more robust and transferable representations. \cite{groupDRO, drsl, class_weigh} consider risk minimization under various formulations of worst-case loss. \cite{irm} proposes a new objective for learning invariant correlations. \cite{jtt, lip} propose reweighing the training samples.
-A host of approaches like \cite{coral, mmd, mmd_2, mmd_3} try to achieve feature alignment by matching distribution statistics, notably maximum mean discrepancy.
-Similarly, \cite{dann_adv} tries to align feature representations in a common space using discriminator based approach whereas \cite{udass} tries to achieve the same using self-supervised learning.
-However, retraining with source data might not be feasible due to data privacy and efficiency issues.
+The experiment results presented in this work supporting conjugate pseudo-labels suggest that conjugate pseudo-labels is a promising direction of pseudo-labeling in a broader context.